SeoHyeong/-Data-Science-Melon-Chart-Project/README.md

 This is an archive for Team Project done in Data Science Lecture held in Yonsei.
 I focus on crawling using Selenium (done in Python), lyric analysis with basic NLP (done in Python), EDA (done in R), linear regression (done in R) and clustering (done in R).

 This repository contains 5 code files, 2 in Python and 3 in R.
+I recently added Word2Vec folder to upload code written for Word2Vec with Python.

 The analysis was carried out in following timeline.